 When a company declines to do background checks for new employees, they run the risk of wasting money due to their poorly informed hiring decisions.
 Following a survey performed by Fast Company, a quarter of businesses estimated their poor hiring process costs them over $50,000 in one single year.
 A poor hiring process results in lost time and becomes incredibly costly for a business because they need to recruit and train everyone that is hired.
 Employee morale and chemistry in the workplace could also be affected as a result of not taking the proper steps when hiring new employees because of the constant need for new people.

 In the workplace trust is key.
-Reason is companies need to be able to trust employees to do their job.
 Employees also need to represent the business and brand presentably when interacting with partners and customers.

 When a business is browsing applicants on a job board forum, it is extremely important to verify the information of potential hires.
 A recent report stated 57.8% of resumes include false or misleading information, which includes false education accreditations, inaccurate job history, job titles as well as job time range.

 There are small issues that may not affect the employee’s performance; a small date issue.
-But there some that are a little more serious, you may remember the time former CEO of Yahoo “Scott Thompson” who found his self in the headlines for misrepresenting his self-regarding his college degrees.
+But there some that are a little more serious, you may remember the time former CEO of Yahoo “Scott Thompson” who found himself in the headlines for misrepresenting his self-regarding his college degrees.

 When hiring a new employee that provided false information it can most certainly affect the work environment.
 When a new hire is not qualified for the position and doesn’t have the required experience to perform necessary tasks, they may not be a good fit for the job.
 Since the work environment is team based, it can also affect the rest of the team because they rely on each other to do their part.